Saravanakumar2003/Electrowiz-25/README.md

 The project is continuously monitored and updated to address any issues that may arise and to ensure it remains secure and performant.

+## Design Files

+The project design files are available in the `design` directory.
+The design files include the Figma prototype, UI/UX designs, and other design assets used in the project.
+The design files are available in the [Electrowiz Design](desgin\Electrowiz25.pdf) directory.

+The designs are created using Figma, a collaborative interface design tool.
+Figma allows designers to create, test, and share designs with team members and stakeholders, making it easy to collaborate and iterate on designs.

+<strong>Note:</strong> The design files are for reference purposes only and may not reflect the final implementation of the project.

 ## Electrowiz Scanner

 The Electrowiz Scanner is a desktop application that allows event organizers to scan participants' QR codes and mark their attendance.
 The scanner app is built using python and OpenCV, and it uses the webcam to scan QR codes.
 Once a QR code is scanned, the app automatically marks the participant as present in a Google Sheet, eliminating the need for manual verification.